Bahmni/bahmni-package/bahmni-docker/README.md

 2. Navigate to Administration -> Maintenance -> Search Index.
 3. In that page click on `Rebuild Search Index`
 4. This rebuilds concept index of OpenMRS application.

+# One-time Setup for Crater:
+If you don't wish to do let crater do automatic installation, you can set the `CRATER_AUTO_INSTALL` to `"false"` an follow the below steps:
+1. Open your web browser and go to your given domain (http://crater.test) and follow the installation wizard.
+2. On Installation wizard - Database setup, use below credentials:
+    - Database Host: craterdb
+    - Database Name: crater
+    - Database Username: crater
+    - Database Password: crater
+3. In the later steps, create a super admin for crater and configure the Hospital as a Company.

 # Odoo not synchronizing old patient data
 Perform the followinng steps if older patient data is not being sent to Odoo.
 This likely happened because the ATOM Feed reader has already exhausted its max retry limit for failed events (by default set to 5 times).
 You can set the Failed events retry back to 1, and that should sync them immediately.
 Steps to fix this: